FabianHermar/FabianHermar/README.md

 <!-- Lenguajes and Tools -->

-<h3 align="left">Languages and Tools that I use, have used and continue to learn:</h3>
+<h3 align="left">🎖 Languages and Tools that I use, have used and continue to learn:</h3>

 <a href="https://developer.mozilla.org/es/docs/Web/HTML"><img src="https://user-images.githubusercontent.com/95977433/167311674-c117ceff-99f0-4bcd-9e9b-fffd27358709.png" alt="HTML5" width="65" heigth="65" style="max-width= 10 0%;"></a>
 &nbsp;